 SCOR or its subrecipient, will perform a site walk after the Pre-Demolition Inspection to verify all utilities have been turned off and removed.
-Once utilities are secured, the demolition contractor will have 60 days to complete demolition and restore the site to green space.
 The demolition contractor will mobilize the appropriate assets to the site for demolition activities and will be responsible for providing hauling equipment to transfer the materials to the landfill.
 Any hazardous or contaminated debris must be disposed of in accordance will all applicable federal, state, and local regulations.